cesarnml/blog-astro-5/astro-docs-cheatsheet.md

   - JSON parsing
   - input validation
 - Actions are defined in a server object exported from `src/actions/index.ts`
-- Actions can be called from UI-framework components, <form/> POST request, or <script/> tags
+- Actions can be called from UI-framework components, <form /> POST request, or `script` tags

 ```ts
 // src/actions/index.ts